timescale/docs/timescaledb/how-to-guides/hypertables/distributed-hypertables.md

 [multi-node HA section][multi-node-ha].

 ## Partitioning distributed hypertables
-Like regular hypertable, distributed hypertables need to be partitioned along a `time` dimension, such as a `timestamptz` column.
+Like regular hypertables, distributed hypertables need to be partitioned along a `time` dimension, such as a `timestamptz` column.
 However, for best performance with most distributed workloads, we recommend multi-dimensional partitioning with an additional `space` dimension.
 This allows you to consistently partition